-Of course, most children don’t have access to a forest school.
-In fact, most public schools do very little learning outdoors.
-Still, our child can still benefit from nature’s stress-reducing potential if their classroom window has just a view of vegetation.
-One recent study showed just that— that a simple view of vegetation from a high school classroom window led to decreased heart rate and self-reported stress in students.
+Of course, most children don’t have access to a forest in their backyard or attend a forest or nature school.
+Sadly, most schools do very little learning outdoors.
+Still, children can benefit from nature’s stress-reducing potential if their classroom window just has a view of greenery.
+One study showed just that.
+A simple view of vegetation from a high school classroom window led to decreased heart rate and self-reported stress in students.

-If your child's school is poorly designed without nature in mind or outdoor learning, take matters into your own hands with abundant outdoor free play.
-An American Academy of Pediatrics 2007 report on the importance of play states that play protects children’s emotional development whereas loss of free time in combination with a hurried lifestyle can be a source of stress, anxiety and may even contribute to depression for many children.
+If your child's school is (poorly) designed without nature in mind or outdoor learning, take matters into your own hands with abundant outdoor free play.
+An American Academy of Pediatrics 2007 report on the importance of play states that play protects children’s emotional development whereas loss of free time in combination with a hurried lifestyle can be a source of stress and anxiety.
+A chaotic schedule may even contribute to depression for many children.

-Of course, as much time as possible outdoors is great for a kid’s physical, mental and emotional fitness but even a quick fix is possible.
-A child's stress levels will fall within minutes of seeing green spaces.
+As much time as possible outdoors is beneficial for a child's physical, mental, and emotional fitness.
+But even a quick fix is possible.
+A child's stress levels will fall within minutes of just seeing green spaces.
 In an interview, Yoshifumi concurs.
 “During our research, we found that even small elements of nature have a physiological relaxation effect.
 They also have the benefit that you can be in contact with them for long periods of time.”

 So do your child and your family a favor and decompress your busy schedules.
 But make sure you add in nature and family outdoor activities.